Can't upgrade right now? You can find older versions of ReGraph here.

 We are very keen to hear from users who want to use rectangular combos.
 Please tell us about your experience with them by emailing [email protected].

-When set to true, links join nodes in the direction of the orientation
+When set to true, links join nodes in the direction of the orientation property.

 Check out the updated Hierarchies and

-which triggers a dummy link dragger and lets the user create a new link.
+Impact Analysis stories.dummyLink API returned from onChartDragStart which triggers a dummy link dragger and lets the user create a new link.
 See the updated

-Create Link story and the Breaking Changes section for more information.top
+Create Link story and the Breaking Changes section for more information.top property in the layout prop. consistent property of the

 layout prop has been deprecated as most of its functionality is now handled internally by ReGraph.

 The selection workaround previously used in the Create Link story no longer works.
-The story now uses the new dummyLink
+The story now uses the new dummyLink API.
+If your app gives your users the ability

 to create links by dragging between nodes, you will likely need to update your code.